arumullayaswanth/Kubernetes/22. Kagent/README.md

   - Minikube
   - Kind
   - EKS / GKE / AKS
-- `kubectl` installed and configured
+- `kubectl` installed and configured : for interacting with your cluster.
-- Helm v3 installed
+- Helm v3 installed : for installing the Kagent chart.
 - Internet access from the cluster

 Verify tools: